 I've interviewed dozens upon dozens of skaters, coaches, choreographers, fans, skating historians and just about anyone could imagine involved in the sport.
 You know what?
-I can honestly say that 99.9% of them have been absolutely a JOY to interview.
-4 time U.S. Champion, 2 time World Medallist, 1969 North American Champion and 2 time World Professional Champion Ken Shelley was absolutely no exception.
-Just days before he was ready to leave for Boston and the 2013 Prudential U.S. Figure Skating Championships, the living legend of skating - and yes... he and Jojo Starbuck COMPLETELY are - took the time to talk via phone with me and share his story.
-From learning to skate in a living and dining room to 4 U.S. titles, 2 trips to the Winter Olympics (he finished 4th in singles AND 4th in pairs at the Sapporo Games), a long professional career and a farm in New York state, Ken's life and story is anything but cookie cutter and nothing less than fascinating.
-Happy Nationals week to my U.S. skating friends and hope you enjoy this interview as much as I did:
+I can honestly say that most of them have been absolutely a joy to interview.
+Four time U.S. Champion, two time World Medallist, 1969 North American Champion and two time World Professional Champion Ken Shelley was absolutely no exception.
+Just days before he was ready to leave for Boston and the 2013 Prudential U.S. Figure Skating Championships, the living legend of skating - and yes... he and JoJo Starbuck completely are - took the time to talk via phone with me and share his story.
+From learning to skate in a living and dining room to four U.S. titles, two trips to the Winter Olympics (he finished fourth in both singles and pairs at the Sapporo Games), a long professional career and a farm in New York state, Ken's life and story is anything but cookie cutter and nothing less than fascinating.
+Happy Nationals week to my U.S. skating friends and hope you enjoy this interview as much as I did!

 Q: How did you manage to devote enough training time to both disciplines, especially with the amount of time really needed to perfect compulsory figures?